 Comment Guidelines – I love it when I can write something that provides a reason to leave a comment — I hope the people who read the things I post have ideas they want to share as well so I use creative commons rules.
 For me, blogs are, at the core, a way to express individual experiences and opinions.
 Feel free to disagree or agree — I enjoy debate.
 That said, moderating comments can be a necessary evil at times though I don’t want to make a habit of it.
 The guidelines I use in deciding what to post are 1) is the language appropriate & respectful?
 2) does the comment relate to the topic(s) discussed?
 If my mom would think there is a personal attack in your comment, doubt you’ll see it posted.
 If my niece shouldn’t read the kind of words you use, again, it will probably go into a holding cell.
 Oh and at a certain point, understanding people may disagree, I may limit the comments when time or number become overwhelming.

-Copyright - I’m not as worried about copyrights on my content as I am interested in participating in discussion.
-If you’d like to include some of the information I have here, I would like to request you make proper attribution and link.
+Copyright – If you’d like to include some of the information I have here, I would like to request you make proper attribution and link.
 The time I take writing this blog is my personal time that I value.
 Please use common courtesy in reposting by reposting only part of my post with comments from you to add to the discussion — I do not allow for reposting in total without advanced permission.
 Feel free to ask and we can talk it through.
 There may be some information I include here and attribute to others I try to honor their wishes.
 Of course, I don’t have any copyright to the pieces others write.